leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-user.md

 As the user selects PO from dropdown, it appears on the top with a &#39;x&#39; mark beside it.
 Users can select multiple POs and can choose to remove it by clicking on the &#39;x&#39; mark.
 Note that by choosing the PO, all eligible lines of the PO get notified.

+On selecting the Notify button, PPS001MI/NotifyAll api call is made (either realtime or cron execution) for all lines of the purchase orders selected.

 <div align="right">
 <b>
  <a href="#table-of-contents">↥ Go to Top</a>